Ever a party where you don't know many people and just wanted to head for the nearest exit? I've been there (hey, were you at the same party)??!

 Here is one universal truth, well said by Eleanor Roosevelt, "No one can make you feel inferior without your consent."
 And I don't need to meet you to know that there is nothing inferior about you, my friend.

-Did this resonate?
-If so, sign up for my free weekly wellness tips via my website.
+Sign up for my free weekly wellness tips via my website.